parthshewale/Javascript-youtube-chaiaurcode/README.md

 # Javascript by Youtube (Chai aur code)

-This is my first Git Repository for Javascript learning through Youtube by Chai aur Code
+This is my first Git Repository for Javascript learning through Youtube by Chai aur Code.
 <hr>
 Author - Parth Shewale